tee-lab/trait-variation/README.md

 Tanveen Kaur Randhawa, Dharanish Rajendra, Swastik Patnaik and Vishwesha Guttal, 2024, Higher trait diversity in savanna tree species may reduce bistability in favour of woodlands, Manuscript in Revision.

 #
 This repository contains codes used for the manuscript citation above.
 More specifically, codes simulate our extension of the savanna-woodland model given by Staver & Levin, 2012, to include trait variations.
 We investigate how trait variations affect the dyanmics of this bistable system.
-The codes are part of the manuscript: "Higher trait diversity in savanna tree species may reduce bistability in favour of woodlands".

 The repository contains 4 folders:
 1. **No variation model**
 2. **Deterministic discrete** trait variation model
 3. **Stochastic continuous** trait variation model
-4. Deterministic discrete trait variation **model with forest trees**
+4. **Model with forest trees** (Deterministic discrete trait variation model)

 Packages required for each of the codes are mentioned in the files.